-Please click here for the Price List and Order Form.
-The Kit includes all the core materials to get started with one group.
-If multiple groups are running at the same time and at the same level, additional resources will need to be purchased.
-There are some consumables included in the initial purchase, which will need to be replaced when new students start.
+Pricing is listed on the MultiLit Shop.
+The Kit includes all the core materials to get started with one group (up to 5 students).
+If multiple groups are running at the same time and at the same level, additional Testing and Lesson Records Packs will need to be purchased.
+Individual copies of resources and consumables included in the initial Kit purchase, can also be replaced as and when required.